patrick-yp-yu/myLeetCodePractice/Notes/0907_Sum_of_Subarray_Minimums.md

 - Idea: when you encounter the minimum number x, x = min(any subarray that contains the minimum number x)
     - the subarrays (that includes x) ⇒ the minimum number will be= x
     - contribute to the total sum of minimum =  x * ( the count of the subarrays that include x)
-- How to find the count of the subarrays that include x?
+- **Key to the question:** how to find the `count of the subarrays that include x`?
     - min_index = the index of the minimum number
     - (min_index - left_boundary) * ( right_boundary - min_index)
-    - left_boundary = index of (previous smaller number)
+    - left_boundary = `index of (previous smaller number)`
-    - right_boundary = index of (next smaller number)
+    - right_boundary = `index of (next smaller number)`

 - The range of subarrays keep changes.
 Every time you encounter a smaller number, the smaller number will be push into a stack.
 And, we find the contribution of the smaller number to the overall sum.
-- In the code, when encounter new smaller number, we compute the contribution of the previous number.
+- In the code, when encounter new smaller number, we compute the contribution of the previous small number in the stack.

 ### Another Interpretation